AdaCore/gnatstudio/docs/users_guide/extending.rst

 Customization files and plugins
 -------------------------------

-You can customize lots of capabilities in GPS using files that are loaded by GPS at start up.
+You can customize many capabilities in GPS using files it loads at startup.

-For example, you can add items in the menu and tool bars, as well as defining new key bindings, new languages, new tools, ...; Using Python as a programming language, you can also add brand new facilities and integrate your own tools in the GPS platform.
+For example, you can add items to the menu and tool bars as well as defining new key bindings, languages, and tools.
+Using Python as a programming language, you can also add new facilities and integrate your own tools into the GPS platform.

-These customization files are searched for at startup in several different places.
-Depending on the location where they are found, these files will either be automatically loaded by GPS (and thus can immediately modify things in GPS), or will simply be made visible in the Plug-ins Editor (:ref:`The_Plug-ins_Editor`).
+GPS searches for these customization files at startup in several different directories.
+Depending on where they're found, they are either automatically loaded by GPS (and thus can immediately modify things in GPS), or only be made visible in the Plug-ins Editor (see :ref:`The_Plug-ins_Editor`).

-These directories are searched for in the order given below.
-Any script loaded latter can override setups done by previously loaded scripts.
-For instance, they could override a key shortcut, remove a menu, redefine a GPS action, ...
+These directories are searched in the order given below.
+Any script loaded latter can override operations done by previously loaded scripts.
+For example, they could override a key shortcut, remove a menu, or redefine a GPS action.

-In the directory names below, :file:`INSTALL` is the name of the directory in which you have installed GPS. :file:`HOME` is the user's home directory, either by default or as overriden by the `GPS_HOME` environment variable.
-If none of these exists, GPS will use the `USERPROFILE` environment variable.
+In each directory name below, :file:`INSTALL` is the name of the directory in which you've installed GPS. :file:`HOME` is your home directory, either by default or as overriden by the :file:`GPS_HOME` environment variable.

-In all these directories, only the files with :file:`.xml` or :file:`.py` extensions are taken into account.
-Other files are ignored, although for compatibility with future versions of GPS it is recommended not to keep other files in the same directory.
+In each directory, only files with :file:`.xml` or :file:`.py` extensions are used.
+Other files are ignored, although for compatibility with future versions of GPS you should not have keep other files in these directories.

-* Automatically loaded system wide modules
+* Automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/plug-ins` directory should contain the files that GPS will automatically load by default (unless overriden by the user through the Plug-ins Editor).
-These plug-ins are visible to any user on the system that uses the same GPS installation.
-This directory should be reserved for critical plug-ins that almost everyone should use.
+  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overriden by the user via the Plug-ins Editor).
+These plug-ins are visible to any user on the system using the same GPS installation.
+Reserve this directory for critical plug-ins that almost everyone will use.

-* Not automatically loaded system wide modules
+* Not automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/library` directory should contain the files that GPS should show in the Plug-ins Editor, but not load automatically.
+  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the Plug-ins Editor, but doesn't load automatically.
-  Typically, these would be files that add optional capabilities to GPS, for instance an emacs emulation mode, or additional editor capabilities that a lot of users would not generally use.
+  Typically, these files add optional capabilities to GPS, for example an :program:`emacs` emulation mode or additional editor capabilities that many of users generally won't use.

-* `GPS_CUSTOM_PATH`
+* :file:`GPS_CUSTOM_PATH`

-  This environment variable can be set before launching GPS.
-It should contain a list of directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
-All the files in these directories with the appropriate extensions will be automatically loaded by default by GPS, unless overriden by the user through the Plug-ins Editor.
+  Set this environment variable before launching GPS to contain a list of directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
+All files in these directories with the appropriate extensions are automatically loaded by default by GPS, unless overriden by the user through the Plug-ins Editor.

   This is a convenient way to have project-specific customization files.
 You